5 min read

 There are a number of factors that can throw off your menstrual cycle (sometimes, it seems like even a light breeze will do the trick), but knowing what’s potentially messing with your flow will help give you peace of mind, and will make it easier to update your doctor — whether that’s during your next annual, or if you schedule a check-in.

 No matter what, if you’re in any amount of pain, you should give your gynecologist a call.
-A heavy period is often an indicator of something that’s going untreated, like a few of the things we listed above, and your gyno will be able to help you figure out how to manage it best.
+A heavy period and painful period cramps are often an indicator of something that’s going untreated, like a few of the things we listed above, and your gyno will be able to help you figure out how to manage it best.

-Do you ever feel like your period is *too heavy*?
+Do you ever feel like your period is *too* heavy, or stop and ask yourself, "why is my period flow so heavy?"
 How have you handled irregular flows in the past?
 Share with us in the comments.

 Toni Brannagan is a writer and was the former Copy and Content Manager at Thinx.